You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 Flowers have been used throughout history to enhance the flavour and appearance of food, both savoury and sweet.
 Ancient Romans drank tea made from dried petals and medieval monks used viola blooms to make a sweet syrup.

 Today we know that edible flowers bring a wealth of health benefits as well as adding colour and flavour to food.
 Rose petals, for example, are rich in antioxidants, while Lavender is thought to calm the nervous system and prevent nausea.
+Additionally, Hibiscus tea contains phytochemicals that can help prevent disease.
 Many edible flowers are high in Vitamins like C and A too.
 Check out our guide to cooking with lavender for some excellent ways to incorporate this flower into your diet.

 Edible flower chart